 - propose a procedure for further work with respect to the results so far,

-- reflect preliminary results and to adapt the original methodology proposals,
+- reflect preliminary results and adapt the original methodology proposals,

 - update the list of used references.

-- Diploma Thesis Seminars are held individually according to the topic of the thesis in the form of consultations with the supervisor; specific form and content of the seminar fully meets the assignment of the supervisor.
-The concept of the seminar is therefore highly flexible, therefore allowing to better understand and address the specific problems of individual students.
+- Diploma Thesis Seminars are held individually according to the topic of the thesis in the form of consultations with the supervisor; the specific form and content of the seminar fully meet the assignment of the supervisor.
+The concept of the seminar is highly flexible, therefore allowing to better understand and address the specific problems of individual students.

 - required literature